Who Is Responsible for Hosting a Baby Shower?

 Baby showers are joy-filled parties where friends and family celebrate the new family addition.
-It can be an intimate gathering with the mom-to-be and a handful of her close girlfriends, or the shower can be a Jack and Jill party, which would include the father-to-be and male friends and family members.
-But before you get down to setting a date, planning a menu, and sending out invitations, one question needs to be answered.
-Who gets to host the party?
+But before you get down to setting a date, planning a menu, and sending out invitations, one question needs to be answered: Who hosts the party?

 The History of Baby Showers

 The concept of a baby shower is a relatively modern American invention.
 In 1937, high society author and manners guru Emily Post included a fleeting description of "stork showers" in her book Etiquette: The Blue Book of Social Usage.
 (Baby showers were not mentioned in either the 1922 original publication of the book or in her 1927 enlarged edition, so historians date the baby shower to the 1930s era.)
 In the 1937 edition, Post wrote that, "…A stork shower is always given in the early afternoon and only intimate girl and women friends of the mother invited."
 She further elaborated that "presents given at a stork shower include everything for a new baby."
 By the post-World War II era, the baby shower was an established social tradition for all expectant mothers.

 Traditionally, close friends, cousins, aunts, sisters-in-law, and coworkers of the parents-to-be have been deemed the appropriate parties to host a baby shower.